Summer Reading Program officially kicks off June 1, and continues through the end of July!

 - Return your progress sheets at the end of the summer to earn a prize!

-Starting June 1, TWO weekly outdoor StoryTimes will be held in Military Park.
+TWO weekly StoryTimes are being held inside the library!
 These animal-themed events will feature singing, dancing, crafts, and, of course, stories!
+Masks are still required for school-aged children and older.

 In the event of bad weather, StoryTime will be canceled.